 It all began when we were at grade school.
-I was in the fourth grade when my journalistic campaign began as an editorial cartoonist and heck I was good.
-It was my very first journey outside the four corners of home and school.
-Campus journalism was my first inter-school participation that appealed to my fourth grade instinct as an exceptional collection of brilliant minds working together for a common cause (which was the newspaper) and being the only fourth grader involved, I was outstanding!
-It was the first editorial team our Montessori had so I was like one of the pioneers -it was a huge thing for me!
+I was in fourth grade when my journalistic campaign began as an editorial cartoonist, and heck I was good.
+It was my very first journey outside the corners of my home and school.
+Campus journalism was the first inter-school participation I had that appealed to my fourth grade instinct as “an exceptional collection of brilliant minds working together for a common cause” (which was the newsletter) and being the only junior involved, I felt outstanding!
+It was the first editorial team our Montessori had -I was like one of the pioneers- and it was a huge thing for me!

-Not that I’m belittling my contribution but hello, a newspaper is a newspaper because there are writers writing for it.
-It wasn’t a comic book we were doing.
-All the more, our school organ only releases one cartoon every issue…
+Not that I’m belittling my contribution but, hello, a newspaper is a newspaper made with stories and writers writing them.
+Not a comic book.
+All the more, our school organ only released one cartoon every issue…

 But that’s just the whip on my float.
-The cherry was the very first monumental editor-in-chief.
-Guess who?
+The cherry was the very first monumental EIC and guess who?

-He was on sixth grade then, at the peak of writing his name on the epitome of our school.
-And I was there, just there, the ever supportive younger brother that clapped his hands in the outskirts of Lordhan’s shadows.
+He was on sixth grade then, at the peak of writing his name as a legend in our school.
+And I was there, just there, the very supportive younger brother who clapped his hands in the outskirts of Lordhan’s shadows.

-As years passed, we lived our own ways leaving that journey behind.
-He did not pursue much of his journalistic commitments, although he took up Mass Communications, to my dismay, while I strived hard to become a writer and work in a magazine despite of my course (Marine Transportation) and the struggle was real!
+Fast tracking to college, we lived our own ways -leaving that journey behind- and he did not pursue much of his journalistic campaign -although he took up Mass Communications (to my dismay) while I strive hard to become a writer -working in a magazine albeit my degree (Marine Transportation).
+The struggle is real!
 Hahaha!

-Still, I wouldn’t claim to be better than him in writing.
+Still, I would never claim to be better than him in writing.
 He just happened to stop -that’s my feat.

 Story No.2: The fallen soldier

 I was an achiever.
-I had my own corkboard of medals hanging in our house.
-I received numerous awards from different distinct people -I was a first honor straight up ever since I learned my ABC’s and had feated many competitions for goodness’ sake.
+I had my own cork board of medals hanging in our house.
+I received numerous awards from distinct people -I received first honors ever since I learned my ABC’s and feat countless competitions (school-level) for goodness’ sake.

 I was an achiever!

-But still, I resolved in keeping my good works up rather than keeping up my good work because it will never be enough being the younger brother of Lordhan, who has twice as many.
+But still, I resolved in keeping my good works up, up, up, rather than keeping up my good work because it will never be enough being the younger brother of Lordhan, who has twice as many.
 No!
 Thrice!

-Lordhan, (gosh, by the name itself!) was born with superior intelligence -like he was the ripest egg and the finest sperm.
-He did easily with his studies that made highly inferior -I had to strive harder than hard to get my own set of aces in my report cards and remarks that could at least stand along with his.
-We sure would have made it together in Ateneo as Blue Eagle scholars but I choose to go somewhere afar his shadows, and not be there, where I’d be “the ever supportive younger brother who clapped his hands in the outskirts of Lordhan’s shadows.”
+Lordhan, (gosh, by the name itself!) was born with superb intelligence -like he was the ripest egg and the finest sperm.
+He did easily at school that made me highly inferior.
+I had to strive really hard just to get remarks that could at least stand along with his.
+We sure would have made it together in Ateneo as Blue Eagle scholars but I choose to go on a different path, afar his shadows, and not be where I’d just be “the ever supportive younger brother who clapped his hands in the outskirts of Lordhan’s shadows.”

 But being away from him didn’t guaranteed me the best progress reports and flying colors in college.
-In my last year, I became bedazzled becoming the EIC of our school organ and spent more time with the (MY) magazine (hahahaha).
-I resolved myself knowing that I can achieve honors if I wanted to (I’ve proven it to myself), I just don’t want them anymore.
-Probably because I got no more competition, for Lordhan already finished studying.
-Or maybe because I thought it’s my last attempt to prove that I can be a better journalist than him.
+In my last year, I became disenchanted as I took charge of our school organ (as the IEC) in which I gave more time and interest than my academics.
+I resolved myself knowing that I can achieve honors if I wanted to (I’ve proven it to myself), I just didn’t want them anymore.
+Probably because I got no more competition since Lordhan already graduated.
+Or maybe, because I thought it’s the last facet I can attempt to become better than him.

 Lordhan is his name, in case I you’ve forgotten.